 When spring rolls around, there’s something about green buds and sunny days that inspire us to invite friends over and entertain.
 While looking for fresh inspiration to highlight our tables, we stumbled across this installation designed by Rebecca Simms of Wylie West Creative for a dinner with lifestyle blogger and author Anne Sage.

-Using ferns, ivy, hanging amaranthus, spirea, tulips, garden roses, spray roses, lilies, jasmine, larkspur, and sweet peas, Simms wrapped the materials around barrel rings using floral wire, zip ties, and—of course—rope.
+Using ferns, ivy, hanging amaranthus, spirea, tulips, garden roses, spray roses, lilies, jasmine, larkspur, and sweet peas, Simms wrapped the materials around barrel rings using floral wire, zip ties, and rope.
 We spoke with the designer about how she came up with the concept and why it’s so perfect for the season.

-We love your installation.
-The concept is so fresh, and we feel we could easily do a smaller version in our homes.
-We’re mostly curious about your inspiration for the shoot—how you came up with the concept?
+Flower: We love your installation.
+It is so fresh, and we feel we could easily do a smaller version in our homes.
+Tell us about your inspiration.

 A huge part of this installation is about observing the natural shape and bend that each stem has, and then attaching that piece in a way that lets it do its thing.
 I didn’t wire or force any turns and shapes.
 I just followed the natural flow of the stems and branches to achieve the look.

 In all honesty, my original plan was to hang the metal hoops differently–more like a series of chandeliers with falling flowers.
 When I arrived for the installation, I unloaded my metal wine barrel rings and laid them out on the concrete floor.
 When I looked down I envisioned it differently.
 I saw it all come together in my head.
 I could imagine this three-dimensional, two-sided display that had natural light shining through and stems drooping through the hoops.
 So I just went for it.
 I always go with my gut and pursue those “what if moments” on installation day.
 My plan is never set in stone, and I continue to foster ideas and try things out until the last flower is placed.